-– CTP (Community Technology Preview): CTP means Community Technology Preview.
-It means you can use it but it’s not the final version of a software and things may change when product is finally released.
+CTP means Community Technology Preview.
+It means you can use it but it’s not the final version of a software and things may change when a product is finally released.
 It’s generally an incomplete preview of a new technology in progress.
 These usually come out before beta and are a way to gather feedback from the community during the development of a product.
-This is similar to an Alpha release per Jeff’s hierarchy, except that at Microsoft, Features are present to varying degrees and customer can get an idea of where the release is going
+This is similar to an Alpha release per Jeff’s hierarchy, except that at Microsoft, Features are present to varying degrees and customer can get an idea of where the release is going.

-– Beta: The software is complete enough for external testing.
-Beta software is usually feature complete, but may have known limitations or bugs.
+The software is complete enough for external testing.
+Beta software usually features complete but may have known limitations or bugs.
 Betas are either closed (private) and limited to a specific set of users, or they can be open to the general public.
 Features are mostly implemented but still have rough edges.
 Quality is fair at this point.
 The higher number beta, the higher the quality

-– Technical Preview: The Windows Technical Preview (TP) is an evaluation copy for enterprise users.
+The Windows Technical Preview (TP) is an evaluation copy for enterprise users.
 Basically, it’s an early test version.
-Businesses are given the chance to try it out, see how it fits into their routines and provide Microsoft with feedback.
-Ideally, Microsoft will integrate the collected data into a final product that meets the needs of its
+Businesses are given the chance to try it out, see how it fits into their routines and provides Microsoft with feedback.
+Ideally, Microsoft will integrate the collected data into a final product that meets the needs of its.